KonstantinosAng/blockchain-developer-bootcamp-final-project/README.md

 A crypto lottery WEB3 [turborepo](https://turborepo.org/) using [NextJS](https://nextjs.org), [TypeScript](https://www.typescriptlang.org/), [ReactJS](https://reactjs.org/), [TailwindCSS](https://tailwindcss.com/), [Solidity](https://docs.soliditylang.org/en/v0.8.17/), [Truffle](https://trufflesuite.com/)  and [ThirdWeb](https://thirdweb.com/).

+A Polygon (MATIC) based app where any user can log in with his MetaMask wallet and buy lottery tickets.
+The duration of the lottery is 30 minutes.
+The more tickets a user have the more chances he has to win the prize.

+### Actions

+#### The buyer can:

+> Buy tickets.

+> Refund all tickets before the lottery ends.

+> Withdraw winnings.

+#### The lottery bank can:

+    > Draw winner ticket.

+    > Withdraw commission.

+    > Restart draw.

+    > Calculate current winning reward.

+    > Find the winner.

+    > Calculate remaining tickets.

 [//]: # (below line is for horizontal line DO NOT DELETE)
 #